Skip to main content

 RabbitMQ requires a 64-bit supported version of Erlang for Windows to be installed.

-Erlang 25.3 is the latest supported version.
-Binary builds of other (for example, earlier) versions of Erlang for Windows can be obtained from the Erlang/OTP Version Tree page.
+Binary builds of recent versions of Erlang for Windows can be obtained from the Erlang/OTP Version Tree page.

 Erlang must be installed using an administrative account or it won't be discoverable to the RabbitMQ Windows service.
 Once a supported version of Erlang is installed, download the RabbitMQ installer, rabbitmq-server-{version}.exe and run it.
 It installs RabbitMQ as a Windows service and starts it using the default configuration.